 (c) AIS has agreed in writing to that claim.
 AIS will review and verify the claim and AIS’s determination of SLA Credits is final.
 AIS shall not unreasonably withhold or delay such agreement,

-1.9 All credits so payable shall be applied to the Customer’s next monthly bill for Service following AIS’s agreement to the claim.
+1.9 All credits so payable shall be applied to the Client’s next monthly bill for Service following AIS’s agreement to the claim.
 All claims for credits or compensation must be submitted promptly and in any event within 10 Business Days, after the occurrence of the circumstances giving rise to the claim.

 1.11 AIS reserves the right to amend the SLA from time to time.
-If the amendment results in a material reduction in the service levels provided or the size or nature of the compensation payments AIS is liable to make, the Customer shall have the right to terminate the Service on 30 days’ notice.
+If the amendment results in a material reduction in the service levels provided or the size or nature of the compensation payments AIS is liable to make, the Client shall have the right to terminate the Service on 30 days’ notice.

 2. Service Levels applicable to set up and installation

 2.1 Set up of the account and portal will be completed within 10 working days after the receipt of the Direct Debit mandate.
 The first invoice for data storage will be on a monthly basis pro-rated from the date of setup.
-However, the data migration may take longer dependant on the Customers’ internet speed and availability, which will be outside of our control.
+However, the data migration may take longer dependant on the Clients’ internet speed and availability, which will be outside of our control.